liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices/04-creating-content-with-adaptive-media.markdown

 instead reuses the existing adapted images.

 Awesome!
 Now you know how create content that contains adapted images.
 You also know how Adaptive Media includes adapted images in the content's HTML.
-Next, you'll learn some advanced configuration options for Adaptive Media.